Alejogb1/job-board/blog-data/what-advice-is-there-for-new-phds-entering-the-field-of-mechanistic-interpretability.md

-Okay now for some code examples cause you asked for it
+ now for some code examples cause you asked for it

 **Example 1: Probing Neuron Activation**